spacepy/spacepy/Doc/source/dependencies.rst

 NASA's `CDF <http://cdf.gsfc.nasa.gov/>`_ library provides access to Common Data Format files.
 It is required for :mod:`~spacepy.pycdf`, and thus for the CDF import/export capability of :mod:`~spacepy.datamodel`.
+The library is included with SpacePy binary wheels.

 .. warning::
-    Unlike the Python-based dependencies, the CDF library must be installed if pycdf support is needed; it will not be automatically installed.
+    If building SpacePy from source, the CDF library must be installed if pycdf support is needed.
+It can be installed after SpacePy.

 .. _dependencies_fortran:

 Fortran compiler
 ----------------
 If installing from source, :mod:`~spacepy.irbempy` requires a Fortran compiler.
-(This is not required for the Windows binary installer).
-The Supported compiler is the GNU compiler ``gfortran``.
+This is not required if using a binary wheel.
+The supported compiler is the GNU compiler ``gfortran``.

 If :mod:`~spacepy.irbempy` is to be used, the Fortran compiler (and f2py) must be installed before SpacePy.